Pregnancy & Birth

 - Screening all patients, visitors and Mission Partners, and separating those who may be contagious from others

-For your safety during this time, visitors are limited.
+For everyone’s safety, visitors are limited during this time.
 You should plan to designate one support person to stay with you before, during and after delivery.

 Will I be tested for COVID-19 before delivering my baby?